A Walk of Wonder, Whimsy and Witnessing

 The research

 Novelty activates the dopaminergic reward system, increasing motivation, memory encoding, and positive affect.
-Research on defamiliarisation - seeing the familiar with new eyes - shows it reliably disrupts habitual thinking patterns and opens new cognitive and emotional perspectives.
+Research on seeing the familiar with new eyes shows it reliably disrupts habitual thinking patterns and opens new cognitive and emotional perspectives.

 Awe

 Awe is defined as the feeling of being in the presence of something vast that transcends our current understanding of the world, the feeling of things being bigger than us, which often has a liberating effect.
-We all experience awe, although most of us don’t go looking for it intentionally, and that’s an untapped resource.
-The best thing is - we can find it in things both big and small.
+We all experience awe, although most of us don’t go looking for it intentionally, making it an untapped resource.
+It can be found in our everyday life, if we make space for it.

 The research

-Largely led by Dacher Keltner (UC Berkeley) research on regular awe walks suggests reduced daily stress and distress, increased compassion, and, interestingly, a growth of capacity for awe over time.
+Largely led by Dacher Keltner, research on regular awe walks suggests reduced daily stress, increased compassion, and, interestingly, a growth of capacity for awe over time.
 Unlike most pleasures, awe doesn't seem to habituate.
 The more you practise it, the more available it becomes.

 Attention restoration